 Once the lender approves the short sale, the real estate agent will list the property on the market at a price below its market value.
 Buyers may submit offers, but the lender has the final say on which offer to accept.
 In this case, a buyer submits an offer for $150,000, which the lender accepts as the payoff amount.

 This is just one example of how a short sale can work, and the process can vary depending on the homeowner's specific situation and the lender's policies.
-It's important to work with an experienced real estate agent and consult with a financial advisor to determine if a short sale is a right option for you.
+It's important to work with an experienced real estate agent and consult with a financial advisor to determine if a short sale is the right option for you.

 Why do Sellers Choose a Short Sale?